 The phone has NFC, Wi-Fi ac (working with 5 GHz networks), but there is no fast charging option, and the charging connector is micro USB.
 Regardless, the Huawei P Smart 2019 May is one of the best devices of May 2019, considering the presence of NFC and its price.

 Honor 10 Lite

 This device is pretty similar to Huawei P Smart 2019, but its front camera seems to be a little more advanced.
 There are no other serious differences: the same Kirin 710 processor, 6.21” IPS display, and 3400 mAh battery.
-There is no quick charge option, and the connector is micro USB.
-This phone is obviously NFC-enabled, since it is the main issue of this review.
+There is no quick charge option, and the connector is a micro USB.
+This phone is obviously NFC-enabled since it is the main issue of this review.
 In case you didn’t know, Honor is a sub-brand belonging to Huawei, so it’s hard to say why this Chinese giant has released two almost identical devices (Huawei P Smart and Honor 10 Lite).
 Anyway, it is straightforward.